Core messages

 - Palpitations: Irregular heartbeat or rapid heartbeat.

-- Nervousness and anxiety: Increased irritability or unreasonable fear.
+- Nervousness and anxiety: Increased irritability or unfounded anxiety.

-- Sleep disorders: difficulty falling asleep or restless sleep.
+- Sleep disturbances: Difficulty falling asleep or restless sleep.

 - Heat intolerance: Excessive sweating and sensitivity to heat.

-- Muscle pain: Especially in the arms and legs.
+- Muscle pain: Especially in arms and legs.

-- Eye changes: In Graves disease, often bulging eyes.
+- Eye changes: In Graves' disease, often protruding eyes.

 Importance of an accurate diagnosis

-Since many of the symptoms listed above can occur in other health conditions, careful diagnosis through blood tests and a medical examination is crucial.
-Measuring thyroid hormone levels (TSH, fT4 and fT3) allows doctors to make an accurate diagnosis and initiate appropriate treatment.
+Since many of the symptoms mentioned above can also occur with other health conditions, a careful diagnosis through blood tests and a medical examination is crucial.
+Measuring thyroid hormone levels (TSH, fT4, and fT3) allows doctors to make an accurate diagnosis and initiate appropriate treatment.

-Early detection and treatment of thyroid dysfunction can not only relieve the symptoms mentioned above but also reduce the risk of long-term health problems.
-If you suspect you have a thyroid disorder, it is important to consult your doctor for appropriate evaluation and treatment.
+Early detection and treatment of thyroid dysfunction can not only alleviate the symptoms mentioned above but also reduce the risk of long-term health problems.
+If you suspect you have a thyroid disorder, it is important to consult your doctor for appropriate examination and treatment.

-How can I make sure my thyroid is healthy?
+How can I ensure that my thyroid is healthy?

-To ensure that your thyroid is functioning healthily, you should regularly check your thyroid levels such as basal TSH , fT4 and fT3 .
+To ensure that your thyroid is functioning healthily, you should regularly check your thyroid levels such as the TSH basal level, fT4 , and fT3 .

-These tests provide you with accurate results quickly so you can keep an eye on your thyroid health and discuss targeted measures with your doctor if necessary.
+These tests provide you with quick and precise results, allowing you to keep an eye on your thyroid health and discuss targeted measures with your doctor if necessary.

 What are the most common thyroid diseases?